3 crucial blogging tools for beginners

 It's one of the barriers to entry, once somebody starts using a tool, they find it very hard to move to another.
 So choose the right one NOW.

-There are lots of different tools you need to use as a new blogger.
+There are lots of different blogging tools you need to use as a new blogger.

 You can get away with using a lot of them for FREE during your first year.
-But if you take your blog seriously, these 3 crucial tools are something that can make a difference to how much your blog grows and how much money you make.
+But if you take your blog seriously, these 3 essential blogging tools are something that can make a difference to how much your blog grows and how much money you make.

 What about you?
 What are the most crucial blogging tools for you?
 Tell me in the comments.